anayrat/blog/content/post/draft/2018-04-01-Evolutions-Postgres-Fortes-Volumetries.en.md

   Note: this article was written during the development phase of version 11.
   I integrated new features of version 11.
-As long as it is not released, these fatures can be removed.
+As long as it is not released, these features can be removed.

 # SQL features